 In July union members at the government-run center for agricultural research went on strike complaining of delayed salary payments and demanding research premiums; the government refused to meet the union’s demands.

 b.
 Prohibition of Forced or Compulsory Labor

 The government did not effectively enforce the law.
-The government did not provide enough resources or conduct enough inspections to deter violations.
-Forced and compulsory labor continued to occur in small-scale and commercial production of agricultural products, particularly on cocoa, coffee, pineapple, cashew, and rubber plantations, and in the informal labor sector, such as domestic work, nonindustrial farm labor, artisanal mines, street shops, and restaurants.
-Children were subjected to forced begging and participation in drug trafficking.
+Penalties were commensurate with those for comparable crimes.
+The government did not provide enough resources or conduct enough inspections to enforce compliance.
+Forced and compulsory labor continued to occur in small-scale and commercial production of agricultural products, particularly on cocoa, coffee, pineapple, cashew, and rubber plantations, and in the informal labor sector, such as in domestic work, nonindustrial farm labor, artisanal mines, street shops, and restaurants.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The minimum age for employment is 16 years although the minimum age for apprenticeships is 14.
 The minimum age for hazardous work is 18 years.
 Minors younger than 18 may not work at night.
 Although the law prohibits the exploitation of children in the workplace, the Ministry of Employment and Social Protection did not enforce the law effectively outside the civil service and large national and multinational companies.